 Anti-Racism and Inclusion Resources

-Diversity, equity, inclusion and anti-racism is a core component of our Five-Year Strategic Plan.
-At our School, we have engaged in meaningful dialogue about these issues, and pledge to hold ourselves accountable to action around social justice.
+Diversity, equity, inclusion and anti-racism (DEI-AR) is a core component of our Five-Year Strategic Plan.
+At our School, we have engaged in meaningful dialogue about these issues, and pledge to hold ourselves accountable to action toward social justice.
 Please review our definition of anti-racism as well as key resources below.

 Anti-Racism